 Are you planning a trip from Amsterdam to Paris but are having trouble comparing your options to decide whether to travel by train, plane or car?
-Amsterdam is around 260 miles from Paris (as the bird flies), which means that if you can afford the time, taking the train or renting a car can offer a more picturesque, and potentially more relaxing and enjoyable, way of traveling.
-With high-speed Thalys trains servicing Paris from Amsterdam daily in under four hours, I highly recommend this mode of transport.
+Amsterdam is around 260 miles from Paris (as the bird flies), which means that if you can afford the time, taking the train or renting a car can offer a more picturesque, and potentially more relaxing and enjoyable way of traveling.
+With high-speed Thalys trains servicing Paris from Amsterdam daily in under four hours, it's recommended to take that mode of transport.

 The advantage of choosing this mode of travel?
 You get to do lots of relaxed sightseeing out the window.
 It's longer than a flight if you count only the time you're in the air-- but when you factor in getting to the airport, security lines, and taxiing time on both sides, the train ride seems relatively fast, not to mention easier.
 You start out in central Paris and end up in central Amsterdam, which saves time and potentially even money.